gevangelopoulos/nanopore-event-detection/README.md

-# NanoporeEventDetection
+# ONT MinION Nanopore Event Detection
-A set of event detection algorithms along with accelerated FPGA implementations in synthesizable C code.
+A set of event detection algorithms along with accelerated FPGA implementations in synthesizable C code for the popular MinION nanopore sensor by Oxford Nanopore Technologies.